-I'm a hardworking mixing and mastering engineer, as well as a musician, composer and educator.
-I'm committed to achieving the best results for all types of musical projects in a friendly, creative and communicative environment.
+I'm a hardworking mixing and mastering engineer, musician, arranger, composer and producer.
+I'm committed to achieving the best results for all types of musical projects in a friendly, creative environment.

-Sunday Times review: "This album sounds magnificent."
-Last Harbour - 'Your Heart, It Carries The Sound'.
+"This album sounds magnificent."
+Sunday Times, UK (Last Harbour - 'Your Heart, It Carries The Sound')

 It was a real pleasure working with Sam.
 He really took the time to listen to my song and provided great suggestions and improvements.